Sashité for Developers

 }

-Observable: The black king on e8 is in check — it can be captured by the white rook on e2.
-The game continues; Black must respond to the threat.
+Observable: The black king on e8 can be captured by the white rook on e2.

-Per-piece evaluation: The status check applies to the specific Terminal Piece (the black king) that can be captured by an opponent’s Pseudo-Legal Move.
+Per-piece evaluation: check applies to the specific Terminal Piece that is capturable by an opponent’s Pseudo-Legal Move.

 Rule-agnostic interpretation: